dr-leo/pandaSDMX/doc/sources.rst

 ``ILO``: International Labour Organization
 ::::::::::::::::::::::::::::::::::::::::::

-- `Website <www.ilo.org/ilostat/>`__
+- `Website <www.ilo.org/ilostat/>`__.
 - SDMX-ML.
-- ILO's SDMX web API deviates in some respects from the others.
-It is highly recommended to read the `API guide <http://www.ilo.org/ilostat/content/conn/ILOSTATContentServer/path/Contribution%20Folders/statistics/web_pages/static_pages/technical_page/ilostat_appl/SDMX_User_Guide.pdf>`_.
-  Here are some of the gotchas:
+- :class:`pandasdmx.source.ilo.Source` handles some particularities of the ILO web service.
+Others that are not handled:

-  - dataflow IDs take on the role of a filter.
+  - Data flow IDs take on the role of a filter.
 E.g., there are dataflows for individual countries, ages, sexes etc. rather than merely for different indicators.
-  - Do not set the 'references' parameter to 'all' as is done by pandaSDMX by default when one requests a dataflow specified by ID.
-ILO can handle 'references' = 'descendants' and some others, but not 'all'.
-  - As the default format is SDMX 2.0, the 'format' parameter should be set to 'generic_2_1' or equivalent for each request.
+  - The service returns 413 Payload Too Large errors for some queries, with messages like: "Too many results, please specify codelist ID".
+Test for :class:`pandasdmx.exceptions.HTTPError`
+    (= :class:`requests.exceptions.HTTPError`) and/or specify a ``resource_id``.

+- It is highly recommended to read the `API guide <http://www.ilo.org/ilostat/content/conn/ILOSTATContentServer/path/Contribution%20Folders/statistics/web_pages/static_pages/technical_page/ilostat_appl/SDMX_User_Guide.pdf>`_.

+.. autoclass:: pandasdmx.source.ilo.Source
+   :members:

 .. _IMF: